antarctica/bas-air-unit-network-dataset/README.md

 ### Workspace directory

-The *workspace directory* contains files all related to this project.
-This directory should be shared between all users/computers that require access by storing on a shared network drive accessible to relevant users.
+The *workspace directory* contains all files related to this project.
+This directory should be shared between all users/computers that require access by storing on a shared drive or synced folder accessible to relevant users.

-At Rothera, the working directory is: `...`

 A typical/example workspace directory contains: